 You can’t isolate the individual partner records.
 If they suddenly decided they wanted to feature a random partner on the home page, you can’t easily go pick one out of the list.

-WYSIWYG editors don’t do CSS layouts well, so you may have to settle for some horked up HTML.
+WYSIWYG editors don’t do CSS layouts well, so you may have to settle for some messed up HTML.
 The above layout, for instance, would be hard for the average content editor to do in anything but a big TABLE tag.

-Structured as a single content object
+Structured as a Single Content Object

 You can control the formatting at the template level, which means it’s much harder for the user to screw it up.
 You’ve taken the formatting out of the user’s hands and they’re now working with pure content.